Keys keeps eye on the ball to reach Wimbledon second round

 LONDON :American Madison Keys did not let an ailing opponent or the furnace-like conditions on Wimbledon's Court 2 distract her from notching up a 6-7(4) 7-5 7-5 victory over Elena-Gabriela Ruse in the first round of Wimbledon on Monday.

-However, the intense heat appeared to get to Ruse in the second set and she called on the trainer, who escorted the Romanian off court for treatment after checking her blood pressure.
+However, despite wrapping ice towels around her neck during the changeovers, the intense heat appeared to get to Ruse in the second set.
+She called on the trainer, who escorted the Romanian off court for treatment after checking her blood pressure.

 With the break lasting close to 10 minutes, Australian Open champion Keys opted to stay in the zone by hitting serves as she waited for her opponent to return to the court.